 So, which firewall architecture is the right one for your business?

-- The simple packet filtering or circuit-level gateway, which provides basic protection that has minimal performance impact?
+- Does the simple packet filtering or circuit-level gateway provide essential protection with minimal performance impact?

-- The stateful inspection architecture that combines the capabilities of both of the previous two options, but has a larger performance impact?
-Or
+- The stateful inspection architecture combines the capabilities of the previous two options but has a more considerable performance impact.

-- A proxy or next-gen firewall that offers far more robust protection in exchange for additional expenses and an even higher performance impact?
+- A proxy or next-gen firewall offers far more robust protection in exchange for additional expenses and an even higher performance impact.

 The real question is “why would you only use one?”